NorfairKing/smos/smos-docs-site/content/pages/development/contributing/package-overview.markdown

 smos-server              : The smos server smos-server-gen          : Generators for the smos server

-smos-sync-client         : The sync client tool
+smos-sync         : The sync client tool

 smos-web-style           : The stylesheets for the web server and docs site smos-web-server          : The smos web server